reefland/ansible-motd-zfs-smartd/README.md

 ### Customize Services to Report on

 The following defines the base set of services to report status on.
 The MOTD repo services file has a hard coded list of services.
-This section specifically lets your customize this MOTD service list:
+This section specifically lets you customize this MOTD service list:

 ![Service MOTD Report](images/services_motd_report.png)